bodo-ai/Bodo/docs/source/programming_with_bodo/file_io.rst

 diagram demonstrates how chunks of data are partitioned among parallel execution engines by Bodo.

+..
-.. comment:: Figure should say dataset instead of file (dataset can consist of multiple files, and is the common case with big data).
+    Figure should say dataset instead of file (dataset can consist of multiple files, and is the common case with big data).
 Also I think we could have a better figure, maybe showing the MPI ranks/workers

 .. figure:: ../img/file-read.jpg
    :align: center